-- Support their child(ren) as best they are able given their own home circumstances, health and work commitments etc. - Seek help from the school if they need it. - Be respectful when making any complaints or concerns known to staff. - Confirm that they are happy for their child's work to be uploaded to the school website. - Make contact with the school within a 24 hour period if required by a member of staff and respond fully within two days to such as request, where there is a concern about the pupil's learning, behaviour or health.
+- Support their child(ren) as best they are able given their own home circumstances, health and work commitments etc. - Make the school aware if their child is sick or otherwise can't complete work. - Seek help from the school if they need it. - Be respectful when making any complaints or concerns known to staff. - Make contact with the school within a 24 hour period if required by a member of staff and respond fully within two days to such as request, where there is a concern about the pupil's learning, behaviour or health.